BOM-98/project_1/README.md

  -   The images used throughout the website were sourced from Freepik, specifically the author [catalyststuff](https://www.freepik.com/author/catalyststuff).
 -   The logo was generated using [Tailor Brands](https://studio.tailorbrands.com/).

+I would like to thank my Mentor [CluelessBiker](https://github.com/CluelessBiker) for all of her help in getting this project live.
+She has contributed massively through her advice in making sure this website was free of bugs and met the requirements of the course.